 Learning Android is a relatively short book that leads you through building a real-world application.
-It is a book for beginners to Android who want to start building end-to-end applications now.
+It is a book for beginners of Android who want to start building end-to-end applications, now.
 It does not cover server-side programming, or cloud programming as we’re increasingly apt to call it, but reuses existing services developed by the authors.

 The books starts with an overview of Android in Chapter 1, with topics such as its history and marketshare.
 That chapter is followed by a review of Java programming in Chapter 2, which I read because I have been away from Java programming a while.

 Chapter 3 provides an overview of Android’s architecture.
 I wasn’t aware of the Binder RPC mechanism, that the Bionic libc was implemented to avoid L-GPL licensing restriction of glibc, nor that Dalvik is a register based Java virtual machine named after a village in Iceland.

 Chapter 4 contains instructions on downloading and installing Java and the Android SDK.
 The book uses Eclipse IDE in all how-to discussions but does mention Android Studio.
 Chapter 5 dives into the main building blocks available to developers such as Activities, Intents, Services, Content Providers, Broadcast Receivers, and Application context.
 The remaining chapters thoroughly explore these building blocks as you build an application called Yamba.